mjordan/islandora_migrate_cdm_collections/README.md

 ![Islandora CONTENTdm Collection Migrator content type field configuration](https://dl.dropboxusercontent.com/u/1015702/linked_to/islandora_migrate_cdm_collections_content_type_config.png)

-If the input data does not contain descriptions or thumbnails, values for these fields will not be added to the nodes.
+Your content type may have additional fields if you wish, but the ones described above are required by this module.

 The nodes will be published, not sticky, be owned by user ID 1, and use your site's default language.
 If you want to change these settings, you'll need to do so manually or using [Views Bulk Operations](https://www.drupal.org/project/views_bulk_operations).
+If the input data does not contain descriptions or thumbnails, values for these fields will not be added to the nodes.

 ## Requirements